cjporteo/SPX-keras-ml/README.md

 I used a custom scraping script to scrape the options data from the CBOE archive and treasury data from treasury.gov.

- The full dataset containing EOD records for all fo these predictors spans back to 2011.
+ The full dataset containing EOD records for all of these predictors spans back to 2011.

 # Model Architecture